-Ruslan Belkin and Sean Dawson discuss LinkedIn’s initial requirements they started with, requirements that grew organically over time, then they delve into the internal architecture of the social network software presenting the service API - the Network Updates service being presented in greater detail - and the applications built on top of them including Twitter integration.
+Belkin and Dawson discuss LinkedIn’s requirements, then the internal architecture of the social network, presenting the service API, especially Network Updates, and the applications built on them.

-Ashish Thusoo and Namit Jain explain how Facebook manages to deal with 12 TB of compressed new data everyday with Hive’s help.
-Hive is an open source data warehousing framework built on Hadoop, allowing developers to perform analysis against large datasets using SQL.
+Ashish Thusoo and Namit Jain explain how Facebook manages to deal with analysis of 12 TB of compressed new data everyday with Hive’s help, an open source data warehousing framework built on Hadoop.

-Beside casual challenges met in implementing SOA, Sastry Malladi talks about additional ones encountered while implementing large scale SOA deployments, giving eBay as example of an efficient, extensible and scalable SOA platform accompanied by an automated governing process.
+Malladi talks about challenges met while implementing large scale SOA deployments, giving eBay as an example of an efficient, extensible and scalable SOA platform with an automated governing process.

 Tom Enebo explains reasons for choosing JRuby: Hotspot optimizations, JVM Garbage Collectors, tools like profilers.
 Also: how JRuby helps to write cleaner, more expressive code with Java libraries.

 Billy Newport discusses the ways that developers interact with key/value stores, entity vs column-oriented approaches, sync vs async operations, large data sets, and collocating closures and data.